-Prediction of self-healing in engineered cementitious composite: Machine learning comparative analysis
+Prediction of self-healing in engineered cementitious composite: Machine learning comparative analyses

-Guangwei Chen 1,2,∗, Patrick Tang 1, Shuo Chen 1, and Shangyong Wang 1 1The University of Newcastle, Callaghan, 2308, NSW, Australia
+Guangwei Chen 1,2,∗, WaiChing Tang 1, Shuo Chen 1, Shangyong Wang 1, Hongzhi Cui3

+1The University of Newcastle, Callaghan, 2308, NSW, Australia

 2Qiannan Normal College of Nationalities, Guizhou, China

+3College of Civil and Transportation Engineering, Shenzhen University, Shenzhen 518060, China

 Abstract

-Engineered cementitious composite (ECC) is a unique material which can significantly contribute to self-heal cracks based on ongoing hydration.
-As model-free approaches eliminating the need of new models for different prediction problems, machine learning algorithms have been widely used to model the properties of concrete.
-This paper aims to provide a comparative analysis on the performance of machine learning models, the individual and ensemble methods, in predicting self-healing capability of ECC.
-These models include four individual methods (linear regression (LR), back-propagation neural network (BPNN), classification and regression tree (CRAT), and support vector regression(SVR)), three ensemble methods (bagging, AdaBoost, and stacking) with each of the four individual models used as the based learner.
-The results shows that the stacking model performs the best with the lowest error and highest accuracy on the self-healing capability prediction of ECC.
-On average, all ensemble models improve the prediction performance of the individual model which is used as the base learner in the ensemble model.
+Engineered cementitious composite (ECC) is a unique material which can significantly contribute to self-healing of cracks due to the continued hydration process with time.
+Machine learning (ML) models, as a model-free approach, have been widely used to model the mechanical properties of concrete as they do not require any predefined prediction model.
+However, the literature on ML in predicting self-healing of ECC is very limited.
+This paper aims to provide a comparative analysis on performance of several ML approaches in predicting self-healing of ECC.
+These approaches include four individual methods (linear regression (LR), back-propagation neural network (BPNN), classification and regression tree (CRAT) and support vector regression(SVR) and three ensemble methods (bagging, AdaBoost, and stacking) with each of the four individual models used as the based learner.
+A series of experimental testing of self-healing performance of ECC samples was conducted and the results were used to compare the accuracy among the ML models.
+The results shows that the stacking model performs the best with the lowest error and highest accuracy on the self-healing prediction of ECC, compared to the experimental results.
+On average, ensemble methods improve the prediction performance of the individual models.

 Keywords ECC, self-healing, machine learning, ensemble method